Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Finish

-Under Finish settings we find the effect of the light on the surface or the part.
-When we have no direct light or light sources other than GI, we cannot see any change in the way the light appears on the surface.
-In this example we have therefore chosen to render the image with direct light only instead of GI.
-By looking at the sphere on the right, you can see how the light will spread over the surface depending on the parameters you change.
+Under Finish-settings we find the effect of light on the surface or part.
+When we have no direct light or light sources other than GI, there is no change in how the light behaves on the surface.
+In this example, we have therefore chosen to render the image only with direct light instead of GI.

 Finish Smart Paint IRONCAD